OliverHi/smarthomeserver/README.md

 | Zigbee2MQTT  | -  | Setup can be done according to my [Zigbee2MQTT guide](https://thesmarthomejourney.com/2022/07/19/zigbee2mqtt-quick-start-guide/) |
 | Zigbee2MQTTAssistant  | 8880  | [More info](https://thesmarthomejourney.com/2021/01/13/zigbee2mqttassistant/) |
 | HomeAssistant  | 8123  | Just go to the webpage and follow the setup wizard |

-This assumes that you have a Zigbee to USB stick connected to /dev/ttyACM0.
-Otherwise you need to update one line in the Zigbee2MQTT part.
-You will also need to provide a config file for mosquitto in the `${DATADIR}/mosquitto/config` folder.
-There is an example config here in the repo.

 In the hosting.yml: